 Spousal RRSPs to Fund Parental Leaves

-Professional couples have many advantages from an income standpoint, but one major disadvantage that they do face is that neither parent has maternity/paternity benefits.
+Professional couples have many advantages from an income standpoint.
+However, one major disadvantage that they do face is that neither parent usually have maternity/paternity benefits.

 For physicians, many will start reproducing in residency which has the advantages of parental leave benefits coupled with the fertility prowess of youth.
 However, it also brings its own challenges combining the sleep deprivation of having small children with the demands of residency and licensing exams.